py-study-group/beginner-friendly-programming-exercises/exercises.md

 #### Notice that the structure is like this users[username] = {'password': password, 'hasPhoto': hasPhoto, 'email': email}, word not in quotes are variables.

 # ex.44
+A user account on a website is composed by a username, a password, if the user has profile picture, and the email.

+Create a program:
+* That reads the username, password, if the user has uploaded photo or not(boolean value), and the email.
+* The password must be between 6 and 12 digits.
+Asks the user until gets a valid password
+* Stores the values into a dictionary based on username
+* Input: iakovosbelonias, 123, Yes, iakovosbelonias@gmail.com
+* Output: {'iakovosbelonias': {'password': 123, 'hasPhoto': True, 'email': 'iakovosbelonias@gmail.com'}}

+#### Notice that the structure is like this users[username] = {'password': password, 'hasPhoto': hasPhoto, 'email': email}, word not in quotes are variables.

+# ex.45
 A user account on a company's website is composed by a username, a password, salary, and the email.
 A company asks you to create a program that create a user, ask for username,password,salary, email and check if the username or email already exists.